clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

    figure 14: :guilabel:`Stop Instances`

-   That's it.
-You are up and running with |CL| on AWS!
+   Congratulations!
+You are up and running with |CL| on AWS.